UMCU-Digital-Health/No_Show/data/dataset_card.md

 ### Data Instances

-The prediction data is structured as follows:
+The input data for the prediction is structured as follows:

 ```{json}
 {